PHX2600/The-Archive/forum/General Discussion/1306 - Thinking out loud.md

 Posted by **PHLAK** on Mon December 13th, 2010 09:20:36 AM

-[quote=&quot;AltF4&quot;:39qq29z9]What about a key signing party?[/quote:39qq29z9]
+[quote="AltF4":39qq29z9]What about a key signing party?[/quote:39qq29z9]

 That's awesome!
 I'm totally down for this.
 Maybe we could roll the DARC poker night / fund raiser in with the key signing party?
-Do you know how to set up a public key server so we can have a PHX2600 key server, or do you think it would be better to use a free one like the [url=http&#58;//pgp&#46;mit&#46;edu/:39qq29z9]MIT PGP Key Server[/url:39qq29z9]?
+Do you know how to set up a public key server so we can have a PHX2600 key server, or do you think it would be better to use a free one like the [url=http://pgp.mit.edu/:39qq29z9]MIT PGP Key Server>?

 While we're on the topic of key servers, do you know how to remove your key from the server after having lost the original?
-I have a few on the MIT key server that I no longer have any more (set them up before I fully understood PGP), and would like to remove those and put up a current one.  [b:39qq29z9]EDIT:[/b:39qq29z9] [url=http&#58;//pgp&#46;mit&#46;edu/faq&#46;html:39qq29z9]Answered my own question[/url:39qq29z9]
+I have a few on the MIT key server that I no longer have any more (set them up before I fully understood PGP), and would like to remove those and put up a current one.  **EDIT:** [url=http://pgp.mit.edu/faq.html:39qq29z9]Answered my own question>